AdobeDocs/commerce-merchant-services.en/help/data-connection/profile-data.md

 The [Data Connection extension](overview.md) connects your Commerce data to the Experience Platform.
 Data intended for use in Experience Platform is grouped into two behavior types:

 - **Record data**: Provides information about the attributes of a subject.
 A subject could be an organization or an individual.
 For example, record data is generated when a shopper creates an account on your site.
 This data is ingested into the Experience Platform using a schema that has the class set to **Individual Profile**.
 You can send that record data to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).
 See [send record data to Real-Time CDP](#send-record-data-to-real-time-cdp) to learn more.
 - **Time series data**: Provides a snapshot of the system at the time that an action was taken either directly or indirectly by a record subject.
 For example, when a shopper browses a product on your site, adds a product to their cart, updates their profile, and so on.
 Time series data is ingested into the Experience Platform using a schema that has the class set to **Experience Event**.
-See [prepare schema for data ingestion](update-xdm.md) to learn how you can update your Commerce schema to handle time series data.
+See [update schema for Commerce data ingestion](update-xdm.md) to learn how you can update your Commerce schema to handle behavioral, back office, and profile time series data.

 ## Send record data to Real-Time CDP